JUkhan/zaitun-starter-kit-typescript/README.md

 Caching should not be applied if you set the cache proerty true of the route configuration.
 Route configuration also has `cacheStrategy` property.

-Component should have a `onCache(model:any):model` life cycle hook method that should be fired if the component configuard as cacheable, thats provides convinient way to update the model in your cases.
+Component should have a `onCache(model:any):model` life cycle hook method that should be fired if the component configuard as cacheable, thats provides convinient way to update the cached model in your cases.

 ## onDestroy